My house is the hub of my family as my nearby children and a few of my 23 grandchildren buzz in and out of my home.

 Way back at the dawn of time I was into camping, hiking and roughing it.
 But, sorry to say, I now would prefer to sleep in a comfy bed, stay away from stairs and strenuous hikes and would prefer the comforts of a cozy cabin or rustic resort.

 I love any sport that I can watch comfortably as long as BYU is one of the teams or one of the players got his or her start at BYU.
-I think it is great for my man to love the out of doors if he can enjoy it without me there all the time.
-I really do see it as a good thing to have a few different likes and preferences.
-You wouldn't need to participate at a Ladies Lunch and Spa Day, would you?
+I look forward to the Olympics and try to watch as much as possible.

 My husband and I served a proselyting mission in South Florida, and a Family History Library mission during the Olympics.
-Because my husband served his mission to Brazil (1959-1962) and was fluent in Spanish and Portuguese we served on the International floor.
-We also served in the archives where we filmed books and papers from the President's vault.(Some of which later became known as the Joseph Smith Papers) For several years we served at the MTC in Provo.
+For several years we served at the MTC in Provo.
 We were planning on putting our papers in for another mission.
 Then he was diagnosed and in less than three months he was gone.
-I would still love to serve again.
 The Gospel is the anchor in my life and my testimony grows daily with each new experience and opportunity to serve.

 My mantra in life is, "It'll all work out!"